 The law allows for the inclusion of substitute assets which can be used for liquidity management.
-The composition of this is yet to be determined, however, usually high quality and highly liquid assets are used in such subpool.
+As common in the covered bond market, we expect that high quality and highly liquid assets are used as substitute assets, we will report on the details regarding these assets in our performance overview reports for this programme.